confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/index.md

 ![interaction](120-interaction.png)
 ![edit-interaction](120-edit-interaction.png)

-Boundary condary conditions are applied and modified as necessary expand and contract the driving cylinders to crimp and deploy the stent.
+Boundary conditions are applied and modified as necessary to expand and contract the driving cylinders to crimp and deploy the stent.
 The diameter of the chamber is cycled between "systole" and "diastole" three times, allowing shakedown effects to stabilize.

 ![boundary-conditions](120-bc.png)